-- A. An average below 70 in any individual class for those six weeks, OR - B. A cumulative academic average below 75 in mathematics, social studies, science, and language arts combined such as field trips or athletics.
+- An average below 70 in any individual class for those six weeks, OR - An academic average below 75 in core classes (mathematics, social studies, science, and language arts)

+Academic probation will continue for six weeks, at the end of which the average(s) will be reevaluated.
+While on academic probation, a student will not be allowed to miss academic classes for school-related functions such as field trips or athletics.
 Any fees submitted in advance for such activities will not be refunded.
 (If an entire grade is going on a field trip, the student will be allowed to go.)

-Academic probation will continue for six weeks, at the end of which the average(s) will be reevaluated.
-While on academic probation, a student will not be allowed to miss academic classes for school-related functions